djweinmann/DS4300-Practical02/README.md

   chatting and will return just the llm response on `STOUT`
 - `-v`, `--verbose` - enable verbose logging
 - `-d`, `--database` - vector database to use.
 Defaults to `redisstack`
+- `--indexname` - name of the index to store the embedded vectors.
+Defaults to `embedding_idx`